petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 ```

 Now we're good to go.
-We didn't need to install OpenFOAM, and neither will our collaborators.
+We didn't need to install OpenFOAM, and neither will our
+collaborators.
 We're now ready to start setting up the cases.

 ## Adding the simulation runs to the pipeline

 We can run things interactively and make sure things work,
 but it's not a good idea to rely on interactive or ad hoc processes
-to produce something permanent.
+to produce a permanent artifact.
 Any time you get to a point where you do want to save something permanent,
-that should be created by the pipeline,
+the pipeline should be updated to product that artifact,
 so let's add some simulation runs to ours.

 We want to run the simulation to validate a few different turbulence models: